AckerlyXu/heima/articles/iot-suite/iot-suite-guidance-on-customizing-preconfigured-solutions.md

 6. Start the job

+> [!NOTE]
-> [AZURE.NOTE] The remote monitoring dashboard depends on specific data, so altering the jobs can cause the dashboard to fail.
+> The remote monitoring dashboard depends on specific data, so altering the jobs can cause the dashboard to fail.

 ## Add your own rules